CSCfi/csc-user-guide/WINDOWS.md

 1. Once the download has completed, open the File Explorer, navigate to Downloads and double click on the downloaded executable to launch the installer.

     A security warning dialog will most likely pop up asking for confirmation on running the file.
-Confirm that the digital signature of the file is OK by clicking the publisher name.
+Confirm that the digital signature of the file is OK on the _Digital Signature Details_ opened by clicking the publisher name on the warning dialog.

     ![Digital Signature Details](docs/img/windows/digital_signature_details.png)